 Commonwealth Avenue in Quezon City was first developed in the late 1960s, and links the northernmost district of Novaliches, with the rest of the city.
 The road was named after the Commonwealth Era (1938-1942) of the American Occupation of the Philippines, which was supposed to be a transitory period of economic and political ramifications that would lead to the eventual independence of the Philippines from the United States of America.
 However, these plans were cut short with the Japanese invasion of the Philippines in World War II (1938-1945), as the Commonwealth Government, led by President Manuel Quezon, lived in exile.

 Commonwealth Avenue spans 12.4 kilometers (7.7 miles), from the Quezon Memorial Circle in the south, and it ends at the intersection with Pres.
 Elipidio Quirino Highway (1890-1956) in the north.
-The road was formerly named Don Mariano Marcos Avenue, after the father of the late dictator, Pres.
+The road was formerly named Don Mariano Marcos Avenue, after the Congressman Mariano Rubio Marcos (1897-1945), father of the late dictator, Pres.
 Ferdinand E. Marcos (1917-1989).
 Pres.
-Marocs had the road first constructed to link the Quezon City Hall district with the Batasang Pambansa (the new parliament house) being constructed at the end of the avenue.
-The original Don Marian Marcos Avenue stretched from boundary of Quezon City and the City of Manila, at España Boulevard, and all the way to the Batasan Pambansa.
+Marocs had the road first cemented to link the Quezon City Hall district with the Batasang Pambansa (the new parliament house) being constructed at the end of the avenue.
+The original Don Marian Marcos Avenue was a paved dirt road that stretched from boundary of Quezon City and the City of Manila, at España Boulevard, and all the way to the Batasan Pambansa.
+It was constructed as the Quezon Boulevard Extension in 1941, as part of the creation of Quezon City.
 After the 1986 EDSA Revolution, which ousted Pres.
 Marcos, the road was divided and renamed Quezon Avenue from the Memorial Circle to España Boulevard, and Commonwealth Avenue from the Memorial Circle to the Batasan Comlplex.
 By the 1990s, the northern Fairview Avenue was annexed to the Commonwealth Avenue, adding to its length.
 It can also be noted that in some areas, the Commonwealth Avenue is 18 lanes wide, making it the widest road in the Philippines.

 Commonwealth Avenue branches out from the Elliptical Road that surrounds the Quezon Memorial Circle.
 The “Circle”, as it is sometimes referred as, is a national park where the 2nd President of the Philippines, Manuel Luis Molina Quezon (1878-1944), is buried along with his wife, Doña Aurora Antonia Aragón Quezon (1888-1949).
 The park was created by a presidential executive order, by then Pres.
 Sergio Suico Osmeña, Sr. (1878-1961), to give honor to his predecessor.
 The central structure houses the mausoleum of Pres.
 Quezon and was designed by Arch.
 Federico S. Ilustre, with sculptures by the Italian Fracesco Riccardo C. Monti.
 The park has become a favorite haunt by Quezon City locals, for a day of rest and relaxation.